gvwilson/sdxjs/en/src/regex-parser/index.md

     look for partially-completed `Alt` tokens and make whatever comes after them their right child.

 Again, this automatically handles patterns like `/(ab)|c*|(de)/`.
+{: .continue}

+[% figure
+   slug="regex-parser-mechanics"
+   img="mechanics.svg"
-[% figure slug="regex-parser-mechanics" img="mechanics.svg" alt="Mechanics of combining tokens" caption="Mechanics of combining tokens while parsing regular expressions." %]
+   alt="Mechanics of combining tokens" caption="Mechanics of combining tokens while parsing regular expressions."
+%]

 It's time to turn these ideas into code.
 The main structure of our parser is:

 [% inc file="parser.js" omit="skip" %]

-We handle tokens case by case
+We handle tokens case-by-case
 (with a few assertions to check that patterns are [%g well_formed "well formed" %]):

 [% inc file="parser.js" keep="handle" %]